AIoTES/DevTools-DataLakeTools-DataModelWorkbench/README.md

 # DL-datamodel_workbench

-ACTIVAGE datamodel workbench is the tool for explore the data in Data Lake produced by IoT platforms
+ACTIVAGE datamodel workbench is a tool for exploring the data in Data Lake produced by IoT platforms.
+The datamodel workbench consists of three components, i.e. Datamodel Explorer, Storage Explorer and Metadata Explorer.

+* The Datamodel Explorer is responsible for providing a graphical interface to the management of Models.
+It interacts with the [Metadata Strorage Server](https://git.activageproject.eu/Deployment/DT-AIOTES_docker/src/master/Metadata%20Storage%20server) through the APIs exposed by Metadata Storage Server.

+* The Storage Explorer provides a visual interface on top of the [Independent Data Storage](https://git.activageproject.eu/Data_Analytics/DL-Independent_data_storage) and the schema part of the [Query Execution Component](https://git.activageproject.eu/Data_Analytics/DL-Query_execution) for management of Databases, Tables and Schemas.

+* The Metadata Explorer component provides a graphical interface for management of Devices and Deployments.
+For this purpose, it interacts with the Metadata Storage Server through the APIs provided.

 ## Development